Consultation is now closed

 The PAMP provides a framework for Council to develop safe convenient and connected pedestrian routes, allowing targeted investment into infrastructure where it is most needed and to cater for the needs of all pedestrian groups in the community including the elderly and people with mobility or visual impairments.

-Community feedback received in relation to the Draft PAMP is currently being reviewed and incorporated into a revised Draft Plan which will be presented to Council at an upcoming Council Meeting.Related Documents
+Community feedback received in relation to the Draft PAMP was reviewed and incorporated into a revised Draft Plan which was presented to Council at the Ordinary Council Meeting of 17 September 2019.
+Council resolved, in part, that:-